White skin cancer and precursors

 Treatment of white skin cancer

-White skin cancer got its name in contrast to black skin cancer.
-This refers to tumors of the basal cells, so-called basaliomas, and squamous cell carcinomas.
-They are considered to be semi-malignant, i.e. semi-malignant, because, in contrast to black skin cancer, they rarely form secondary tumors (metastases) in surrounding organs.
-Nevertheless, they are not to be regarded as uncritical since they can grow into the surrounding tissue of bone or cartilage.
-For this reason, regular monitoring and treatment should take place, especially if there are precursors, actinic keratoses.
+White skin cancer was named to distinguish it from black skin cancer.
+It refers to tumors of the basal cells, known as basal cell carcinomas, and squamous cell carcinomas.
+They are considered semi-malignant, meaning they are only partially cancerous, because, unlike black skin cancer, they rarely form secondary tumors (metastases) in surrounding organs.
+Nevertheless, they should not be considered harmless, as they can invade surrounding tissue such as bone or cartilage.
+For this reason, regular monitoring and treatment are particularly important in the presence of precancerous lesions, such as actinic keratoses.

 -

-- Basal cell carcinoma (basalioma) and squamous cell carcinoma: The benign tumors can often be recognized as a reddish-yellowish nodular-looking tissue proliferation.
-However, this can vary and should be recognized by experienced dermatologists.
-They are often found on sun-exposed areas such as the face, scalp, shoulders, cleavage and backs of hands, but can also be found on the legs or trunk.
-The development is mainly caused by intensive UV exposure and increased by genetic predisposition.
+- Basal cell carcinoma (basalioma) and squamous cell carcinoma: These benign tumors are often recognizable as reddish-yellow, nodular-looking tissue growths.
+However, their appearance can vary and should be diagnosed by an experienced dermatologist.
+They are frequently found on sun-exposed areas such as the face, scalp, shoulders, décolleté, and backs of the hands, but can also occur on the legs or torso.
+Their development is primarily caused by intense UV exposure and is exacerbated by genetic predisposition.

-- Actinic keratoses: Actinic keratoses appear as skin-colored, reddish rough irregularities in the skin.
-They are also found in sun-exposed skin areas and can develop into squamous cell carcinomas in 10-30% of cases.
+- Actinic keratoses: Actinic keratoses appear as skin-colored, reddish, rough irregularities on the skin.
+They are also found on sun-exposed areas of skin and can develop into squamous cell carcinomas in 10-30% of cases.

 Diagnosis

-In addition to the clinical picture and a display using the microscopic video camera, the dermatologist feels the actinic keratoses as rough skin changes.
-A histological examination of a tissue sample provides information about the existing cell change.
+In addition to the clinical presentation and imaging via microscopic video camera, the dermatologist palpates actinic keratoses as rough skin lesions.
+A histological examination of a tissue sample provides information about the cellular changes present.

 Therapy

-Depending on the diagnosis, stage and living conditions, we offer several therapy options, which are individually adapted to you.
-Below are the following options:
+Depending on the diagnosis, stage, and your individual circumstances, we offer several treatment options, which are tailored to your specific needs.
+These include the following possibilities:

-- Creams with active ingredients that have cell-changing properties (single use or regular use possible)
+- Creams containing active ingredients that have cell-altering properties (single application or regular application possible)

 - Laser surgical ablation